knights-lab/shi7/README.md

 ```
 At this point you should see the help screen printed out.

-# Now, to use SHI7:
-1. Get on a system with about 1GB/ram per core you want to run SHI7 with:
-(our machine):
+# Using SHI7 (simplest method):
+1. If running on a supercomputer like MSI (skip this step otherwise):
 ```
 isub -n nodes=1:ppn=16 -m 22GB -w 12:00:00`
 module load python
 ```
 2. Learn the appropriate shi7 parameters from the data:
 `shi7_learning.py -i myFastqFolder -o learnt`
-3. Run shi7.py with the output of 2b (if run; otherwise fresh: `shi7.py -i myFastqFolder -o myOutput ...other commands`)
+3. Run shi7.py with the output of 2b:
+`chmod +x learnt/shi7_cmd.sh && ./learnt/shi7_cmd.sh`
+(or just copy the command that shi7_learning prints to your screen and run that)

 ## Other usage examples: